 But it actually reads 'Al Imarat', which means ‘the Emirates.’
 Essentially, then, it's a logo comprising the same word written twice – albeit in two different languages.

 Adapting brand logos into other languages is something that might be costly and time-consuming but it'll be worth it in the long-run.
 And it might even give your branding a unique look, and the edge over your competitors.

 Leave your multilingual branding to the professionals

-Wolfestone is a Swansea-based, multi-award-winning language service provider which offers everything from translation to localisation.
+Wolfestone is a Swansea-based, multi-award-winning language service provider which offers everything from localisation to translation services.
 We only use translators who have passed through our extremely rigorous selection process.

 They must have a minimum of five years experience plus a diploma, degree or postgraduate degree in translation or language studies.
 The localisation specialists we use are native to the country with which you aim to engage and they have experience of working on localisation projects in every sector, from manufacturing to media to science.